-- □ Fill in a handover report: Before you move in, it is essential that you fill in a handover report with your new landlord or their representative.
+Fill in a handover report: Before you move in, it is essential that you fill in a handover report with your new landlord or their representative.
 The report must be signed by both parties.
-Point out any existing damage on the staircase, so that this cannot be blamed on your removal staff. - □ Order any extra keys from the owner of the building. - Pin up a room plan in the entrance hall, so that your helpers can see where the boxes and furniture have to go. - □ Has the telephone been connected?

-- □ Read the electricity meter and enter the readinghere: - □ Read the gas meter and enter the reading here:

-□ Read the heating meter and enter the reading here:

-□ Read the water meter and enter the reading here: (only for a detached family home)
+Point out any existing damage on the staircase, so that this cannot be blamed on your removal staff. ☐ Test the doorbell.
+Fit your name plates (front door, apartment door and letterbox).
+Connect lamps (electrician?), so that you can have light in the rooms and corridors in the evening.
+Order any extra keys from the owner of the building.
+Hang up curtains to make the apartment more homely even on the first evening.
+Pin up a room plan in the entrance hall, so that your helpers can see where the boxes and furniture have to go.
+Make the beds.
+Unpack your toiletries.
+Possibly offer a tip to the removal team.
+Has the telephone been connected? ☐ There's still a lot to do - l There's still a lot to do - but who says it all has to Read the electricity meter and enter the readinghere: be done on the first evening?
+Rela ax, you deserve it!
+Read the gas meter and enter the reading here: itotan, you describe to an, you deserve to Read the heating meter and enter the reading here: Read the water meter and enter the reading here: (only for a detached family home)